m8nscape/lunaticvibes/README.md

 The project is still in development stage.
 Please do not expect a bug-free experience.
 Feel free to open issues.

+## ⚠️ About the dev branch

+- New skin format

+    I'm planning to implement a Lua-based skin format (not compatible with other players, sorry).

+- Regarding global datas

+    The codebase was built upon enumerated global struct data system, which is tightly bound with LR2 data indices, leading to following issues:
+    - Low human-readability
+    - Difficult for expansions
+    - Need to maintain multiple data sources
+    - etc.

+    Currently working on it.
+Expect huge source modifications and bugs.

 ## Features